apburton84/apburton84/README.md

 🔧 Solution orientated, pragmatic and delivery focussed **Data Scientist**.

-❤️ Passionate about **Statistical Modelling, Machine Learning and Software Development**.
+❤️ Passionate about **Statistical Modelling, Machine Learning and Data Engineering**.

 🧮 Pursuing data science and machine learning roles in the **FinTech, EdTech and Health Care sectors**.